Chaucharian/easy-react-slider/README.md

-# Library to make one page scrollable effect easily
+# Library to make one page scrollable effect easily using React